 Filters in a Limited Report

 Filters in the main section show results that have been filtered *after* the limit has been applied.
-In the example above, the results were first narrowed according to the limit of "first created" and the filter showing scores over 400 was applied second.
+In the example above, the results were first narrowed according to the limit of "first created" and the filter showing service types matching "Counseling - Individual Session" was applied second.

-The example above now shows the limit section for the previous report.
+The example above now shows the filter being applied to the limit section for the previous report.
 Adding a limit here will apply the filter *before* the limit.
-Here, the results are first narrowed to a specific date range and *then* narrowed to show the first created record.
+Here, the results are first narrowed to service types matching "Counseling - Individual Session" and *then* narrowed to show the first created record.

 Filters added to an accompanying limit section will be displayed in the original report section as well as in the accompanying limit section, provided the limit section is made visible (Not set to "hidden").